Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Pexels

-Limingen is the eighth-largest lake of Norway in Europe and lies 418 metres above sea level.
+Limingen is the eighth-largest lake of Norway in Europe and lies 418 meters above sea level.
 It covers an area of around 93 square kilometres.
 You will find this present in the municipalities of Royrvik and Lierne in Trondelag county, just north of the other lake, Tunnsjoen.
-Did you know it is one of the few lakes which is regulated by dams?
+Did you know it is one of the few lakes that is regulated by dams?
 Also, an exciting fact is that there are various museums in the surrounding areas.

 8. Oyeren